 We use data from 1980 to 2003 and new cross-sectional estimates for the income elasticity of money demand.
-More specifically, we define the velocity of M1 with income elasticities of unity, 0.838 and 0.915, as M1V1, M1V2, and M1V3, respectively, based on the pooling estimates in Table 2.
+More specifically, we define the velocity of M1 with income elasticities of unity, 0.838 and 0.915 as M1V1, M1V2, and M1V3, respectively, based on the pooling estimates in Table 2.
 We define velocity for cash in circulation with an income elasticity of unity as CAV1.
-We define the velocity of demand deposits with income elasticities of unity, 0.838 and 0.915, as DDV1, DDV2, and DDV3, respectively.
+We define the velocity of demand deposits with income elasticities of unity, 0.838 and 0.915 as DDV1, DDV2, and DDV3, respectively.
 Since our cross-sectional income elasticities are measured with respect to demand deposits, the use of DDV1, DDV2, and DDV3 is a natural extension of Miyao (2003).
-Miyao (2003) considered only counterparts of M1V1, M1V2, and M1V3 based on data from 1985/I to 2002/IV.
+Miyao (2003) considered only counterparts of M1V1, M1V2 and M1V3 based on data from 1985/I to 2002/IV.

-We begin by applying the augmented Dickey-Fuller test (ADF test) (Dickey and Fuller [1979]) and the Phillips-Perron test (PP test) (Phillips and Perron [1988]) to the logs of these velocities and the log of the call rate, because the structural model of Fujiki and Mulligan (1996a) suggests double-log specification.
-We used three specifications for each test: first, neither a constant term nor trend was included; second, only a constant term was included; and third, both a constant term and trend were included.
-We apply those tests for the level of the call rate following Miyao (2003).
-The results of the ADF tests and PP tests are summarized in Table 3.
-All except the level of the call rate have unit roots in level, and are integrated of order 1 because their differenced series are stationary.
+We begin by applying the augmented Dickey-Fuller test (Dickey and Fuller [1979], ADF test) and the Phillips-Perron test (Phillips and Perron [1988], PP test) to the logs of these velocities and the log of the call rate, because the structural model of Fujiki and Mulligan (1996a) suggests double-log specification.
+We used three specifications for each test: first, neither a constant term nor trend was included; second, only a constant term was included; third, both a constant term and trend were included.
+We apply those tests for the level of the call rate following Miyao (2003).6 The results of the ADF tests and PP tests are summarized in Table 3.